Douglas Pass

 Douglas Pass was the last Colorado pass crossed by the fathers.
 The next challenge was the dessert.
 After that they crossed an outlying plateau of the Uintas in Utah over Daniel's Summit to Utah Lake and returned to New Mexico from there.
 Dominguez and Escalante never found what they were looking for, an easy route for other California bound Spaniards.
 They received little or no credit for their discoveries, large parts of which would eventually become part of the old Spanish Trail network.

 The Escalante story stands in contrast to other stories of pass exploration.
 It seems like history is filled with stories of ambitious lieutenants, who lead men in frantic searches of nonexistent rivers.
-It is also filled with stories of indian raids and revenge killings, stories of passes built by virtual slave labour, except here it's called capitalism.
+It is also filled with stories of Indian raids and revenge killings, stories of passes built by virtual slave labor, except here it's called capitalism.
 The Escalante expedition built a cultural bridge to natives.
-They described more and travelled further without weapons and lived to tell about it, which is quite an accomplishment in the larger scheme of things.
-The Escalante expedition touched upon many scenic perls of the central western states, the canyons of Dinosaur, the lakes of Grand Mesa, bits of Mesa Verde and a hunderd others.
+They described more and traveled further without weapons and lived to tell about it, which is quite an accomplishment in the larger scheme of things.
+The Escalante expedition touched upon many scenic perls of the central western states, the canyons of Dinosaur, the lakes of Grand Mesa, bits of Mesa Verde and a hundred others.

 Modern Highways: Today's road over the pass is a result of mining.
 But unlike most Colorado mining passes, this in not the story of a frantic rush for shiny precious metals.
 Gilsonite started to be mined in Vernal (Ut) in 1897.
-The railhead was on the other side of the pass in Grand Junction and a road was needed to get the ore out.
+The railhead was on the other side of the pass in Grand Junction, and in addition to the existing transportation route over Baxter Pass, a road was advantageous to get the ore out.
 The road was named after the Ute chief Douglas, known for his involvement in the Meeker massacre in 1879.